MOV Video Processing - MOV Files Refuse to Play on Mac? Easily Fix It!

-"My .mov files shot by my iPhone (XS and X) don't play on my MacBook Pro running macOS Sierra.
+"My .mov files shot by my iPhone don't play on my MacBook Pro.
 I've tried with QuickTime, VLC, DivX and none of them worked.
 They popped up errors.
 QuickTime: QuickTime Player can't open [file name].mov.
 VLC: VLC can't recognize the input's format.
 DivX Player: the player doesn't recognize this container format.
 MOV should be playable on Mac.
 Any suggestions? "

 MOV format is a preferred format on macOS, and QuickTime, VLC, together with other player apps should work with MOV video files taken from iPhone, GoPro, cameras, YouTube, etc. on Mac.
-If the .mov file cannot be played, your player won't open it or won't play its audio or video, the first thing you need to do is to check the source video file information.
-Scroll down to find out detailed troubleshooting guide.
+If the .mov file cannot be played, your player won't open it or won't play its audio or video, the first thing you need to do is to check the source video file information, and then you can use the best video converter for Mac to transcode MOV files.

 2. Fix Codec Compatibility Issue

 Step 3: Click the RUN button to start processing and transcoding MOV video files.
-Now, your (4K UHD) MOV files should play on MacBook Air/Pro/iMac etc. with QuickTime, VLC, or any other player.
+Now, your (4K UHD) MOV files should be able to playback on MacBook Air/Pro/iMac etc. with QuickTime, VLC, or any other player.

-If the MOV clip doesn't play properly on macOS with desynchronized audio and image, learn how to enable VideoProc's Force A/V Sync feature to get rid of MOV video audio out of sync error.
+Tips: If the MOV clip doesn't play properly when the audio and video is desychronized, learn how to enable VideoProc Converter's Force A/V Sync feature to get rid of MOV video audio out of sync error.

 3. Check Your Video Player